-This Fall, Knoch 8th graders have the opportunity to spend two days in Washington, DC, where they will see and explore the institutions of our federal government and immerse themselves in our national history.
-Knoch Middle School students have been traveling to our nation’s Capitol with Logan Tours for 40 years.
+Knoch 9th-graders now have the chance to make up for last year’s missed field trip to Washington, DC!
+Bonus: this trip is in the Spring, just ahead of the Cherry Blossom Festival.
+Students will see and explore the institutions of our federal government and immerse themselves in our national history.
+Knoch students have been traveling to our nation’s Capitol with Logan Tours for 40 years.
 Many remember it as a highlight of their school years.
 Make it one of yours, too!

 - Visit the US Capitol, Arlington Cemetery, and Ford’s Theater.

-- Explore 2 Smithsonian Museums (Air & Space and American History).
+- Explore 2 Smithsonian Museums (Air & Space Udvar-Hazy Center and American History).

 - Visit the Lincoln, Vietnam Veterans, World War II, and Korean War memorials.